rbw/aiosnow/docs/usage/model/use.rst

 Use
 ---

-Declared Models can be instantiated and used to read and manipulate data in ServiceNow.
+A declared Model can be instantiated for reading and altering data in ServiceNow.

+*Example*

 .. code-block:: python